n8n-io/n8n-docs/docs/doc2/doc²-onboarding-guide.md

 To access the system:

-1. Contact your Fellow Consulting representative or reach out to [support@fellow-consulting.de](mailto:support@fellow-consulting.de) to create a Organisation.
+1. Contact your Polydocs GmbH representative or reach out to [support@fellow-consulting.de](mailto:support@fellow-consulting.de) to create a Organisation.
 2. Go to the [App](https://doc2app.cloudintegration.eu/).
 We recommend bookmarking this URL for future reference.
 3. Log in with the credentials provided in your onboarding email.